Cursor Composer Deep Dive: How I Prompted a Multi-File Refactor Hands-Off

 - Forms: use React Hook Form + Zod validation

-- State management: use Zustand for global state, React Query for server state
+- State management: Zustand for global state, React Query for server state

-- Database access: use SQLAlchemy repositories, not direct session use in routes
+services/modules - SQLAlchemy repository pattern (no direct session use in routes)

 - Type hints required on all function parameters and returns